 -Fixed a bug that, although invisible up until now because of the changes above, permitted scripts to place Shaman Shield on world objects too and caused useless, redundant checks.

 -Chaplains' upgraded Blessing Potions get new, 3 stage bonuses, whose effectiveness is based on how many team mates are caught in its blast.
 If only one target is caught in the area of effect, the potions acts just like before - thus preventing the Chaplain for buffing himself with the new perks and motivating humans to group up.
 If 2 humans get touched, they both receive an extra 5% Speed increase and 10% Energy Armor; 10% Speed and 20% Energy Armor for 3 humans, and 15% Speed and 30% Energy damage reduction for 4 or more humans caught in range.
 These new effects are visible through the use of new stage icons and new Auras, colored yellow, orange and red, for 2, 3 and 4+ units they're on.

 MOBILE SPAWN UNITS:

 -2 Mobile Sawnpoints have been added, one per race: the Beast Conflux and the Human Heavy Transport.
-They are worker-type NPC, quite large and slow and vulnerable, and they require additional attention from commanders when maneuvering through tight spaces.
-They cost 100 Stone and 25.000 Gold and require Tier 3 bases, thus being targeted at late games and stalls, when Stone is scarce.
+They are worker-type NPC, large, slow and vulnerable, requiring additional attention from comms when maneuvering through tight spaces.
+They cost 250 Stone and 10.000 Gold and require Tier 2 bases, thus being targeted at late games and stalls, when Stone is scarce.

 -Although a dozen scenarios have been considered, their current functionality is that of a Spawn Flag (players that respawn or those that entered elsewhere can only use them as exit points) mixed with an Outpost-like Shop functionality (when entered, players can only spawn back out, not at any other spawn point).
 That said, it totally makes hitching a ride possible!
 We even call the human unit "the bus".